A cosmopolitan city famed for its nightlife, bohemian atmosphere and beautiful surroundings, Brighton is a great place to be a student.

 - trips to London, Bath and Oxford.

-The Language Institute also offers leisure activities throughout the year that includes weekly outings with experienced staff.
+The CAELD weekly social programme offers leisure activities throughout the year that includes outings acompanied by our staff.

 Brighton is a fantastic place with many things to see and do - the leisure programme includes:

 - sports activities

 - films afternoons.

 - online social activities

 The cost of these trips are usually under £20, or free if possible.